MOTD’s 20-minute silence shows row couldn’t have been handled any worse

 Did Tim Davie think that they would just quietly go along with the defenestration of their mate?
 That the commentators, even the players and the managers would step up and carry on as normal?
 That they would carry the burden of his own ineptitude for them?
 That they would side with him, over Gary actual Lineker?

-Anyone tuning in early would have seen most of Tim Davie’s short sit down interview on the BBC News Channel, where he refused to “get into the details” (why are you doing the interview then mate?), Davie made one especially boring point.
-It’s remarkable how many people think they’re saying something of interest when they say that, that the internet’s made the world more complicated.
+Anyone tuning in early would have seen most of Tim Davie’s short sit-down interview on the BBC News channel, where he refused to “get into the details” (why are you doing the interview then mate?).

-How’s he meant to cope now that a famous person might be hired by the BBC for one thing - their football knowledge, their interior design skills - and then they use their elevated profile on social media to come out with a load of political opinions that they’d never be able to make on air.
+He said nothing of interest but one point was especially boring.
+That the world’s more complicated since social media came along.
+That you can be famous for one thing and then start talking about another.

-It’s true but there’s nothing new about it.
-The world’s been like this for a decade and a half or more.
-Maybe he should think a bit harder about where impartiality meets the truth.
+Is the BBC director general not aware that it’s not 2008 anymore?
+Maybe the thing to think a bit harder about is what happens when impartiality meets the truth?

 Maybe the outrageousness of Lineker’s comment, the one obliquely comparing the language of the government to the language used in 1930s Germany (and nothing more), might best be measured not by the number of Tory politicians who are unhappy about it, but by the number of pundits, commentators, sound engineers, football players and managers who have all gone on a de facto strike over Gary Lineker’s right to say it.